esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

 \end{equation}
 $$

+with $$ \eta $$ the *learning rate* parameter (which controls the size of the update steps).
 We will start by training a single neuron to learn how to perform this discrimination with a linear problem (so that a single neuron is enough to solve it).
 To produce such classes of problems, we provide a script that draw a set of random 2-dimensional points, then choose a random line in this space that will act as the linear frontier between 2 classes (hence defining a linear 2-class problem).
 The variables that will be used by your code are the following.

 {% highlight Matlab %}
 patterns      % 2 x n matrix of random points